sameenahmad/YarnifyWeb/README.md

 # Programming-with-chrome-Extensions
-This extention allows you to replace all 'npm' commands to 'yarn' on click of the extension icon!
+This extention allows you to replace all 'npm' commands to 'yarn' commands on click of the extension icon!
+This works on every page you're browsing in.
 Any Contributions are welcomed! :)